How to Draw an Ant

 How to Draw an Ant: Step by Step

 There are 8 easy steps to drawing an ant.
-You’ll start with the head and work your way through the various parts of the ant.
+You’ll start with the head and work your way through the various parts.

 Then end with filling in the details and coloring it if you want.